SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and the character cannot try again for at least an hour.
 It is highly recommended that the hero comes up with some typical forms and their game characteristics before beginning play.
-The new form need not exactly resemble a “typical” version of the emulated creature or object.
+The new form need not exactly resemble a "typical" version of the emulated creature or object.

 Silence (3)